 Comprehensive school mental health systems have been proven to create positive, nourishing school climates by ensuring students have access to support systems, and vital, age-appropriate mental health and well-being knowledge and skills from K-12.
 Investments in prevention and early intervention with children and adolescents will strengthen resiliency and create significant savings down the line.

-We’re building a bold, multi-year campaign to bring a comprehensive approach to mental health to every school in America.
+We’ve launched a bold, multi-year effort to bring a comprehensive approach to mental health to every school in America called the Hopeful Futures Campaign.
 We will work closely with federal and state government stakeholders to implement comprehensive school mental health systems by including more school counselors, mental health professionals, social and emotional learning curriculum, mental health literacy programs for students and teachers, regular mental health screenings, and more.

 Mental health and addiction are some of the only medical conditions that we routinely criminalize in the United States.
 A conservative estimate says 900,000 people with mental illness end up in our jails every year.
 To put that into perspective, the L.A.
 County Jail is the largest mental health provider in the country.
 That’s unacceptable.

 We’re prioritizing treatment over punishment for people with mental illnesses and calling on lawmakers to develop a federal strategy for the decriminalization of mental health and reform of crisis response systems.
-And because calling 911 can too often turn a crisis into tragedy like in the Daniel Prude case, we will work with mental health and criminal justice reform advocates to support a robust system that prioritizes health and well-being.
+And because calling 911 can too often turn a crisis into tragedy like in the Daniel Prude case, we will work with mental health and criminal justice reform advocates to build and expand a robust crisis response system that prioritizes health and well-being.